 Concord Bike Tent

-’s community bicycle shop called The Bike Kitchen is located in a shipping container by the baseball field at Olympic High School 2730 Salvio Street.
+Bike Concord’s community bicycle shop called The Bike Kitchen is located in a shipping container by the baseball field at Olympic High School, 2730 Salvio Street.
 Bike Concord teaches bike mechanics to high school students and offers earn a bike programs to people in the community who need bicycles.
 Donations of parts and bicycles are always welcomed.
-The bike kitchen hours are somewhat random, but it is commonly open on Fridays from 4:30 to 7:30pm.
+The bike kitchen hours are somewhat random, but it is open on Thursdays from 11:00 to 3:30pm.
 Email: info@BikeConcord.org

 Street Level Cycles